mariarozanska/aggressive_tweets/README.md

 ## Problem:<br/>
 Detection of aggressive tweets

+The best model: SVM with kernel='rbf' - accuracy 0.96

 ## Dataset:<br/>
 https://www.kaggle.com/dataturks/dataset-for-detection-of-cybertrolls/home<br/>
 The dataset has 20001 tweets (in english) which are labeled (by human) as: